oroinc/documentation/backend/security/global-view-entities.rst

 Configuring an Entity as a Global View
 --------------------------------------

-To see the data created from the global organization in a non-global organization for an ACL-protected entity,configure the chosen entity with the ``global_view`` parameter of the ``security`` scope in the
+To see the data created from the global organization in a non-global organization for an ACL-protected entity,configure the chosen entity with the ``global_view`` parameter of the ``ownership`` scope in the
 ``defaultValues`` section of the ``@Config`` annotation, as illustrated below:

 .. code-block:: php